microtema/kubernetes-crd/README.md

 ## Prerequisites

-Before we begin, ensure you have the following:
+Ensure you have the following:

 * Basic understanding of Kubernetes
 * Kubernetes cluster with kubectl installed